Senior Manager, Stock Administration and Payroll

 Eikon Therapeutics is a new biopharmaceutical company employing revolutionary technology at the intersection of chemistry, engineering, computation, and biology to discover novel treatments for life-threatening diseases.
 Eikon’s discovery platform is built on groundbreaking innovations from its founders (Nobel Prize, 2014), culminating in the creation of microscopes which enable real time, molecular-resolution measurements of protein movement in living cells, thereby unlocking otherwise intractable classes of proteins as drug targets.

-Eikon Therapeutics is seeking a Stock Administration Senior Manager to lead and scale the company’s equity administration function during a period of significant growth and increased regulatory complexity.
-This role will be responsible for overseeing all aspects of equity program administration, ensuring accuracy, compliance, and operational excellence as the company transitions to operating as a public company.
-This position will partner closely with senior leadership across Finance, Legal, Total Rewards, Payroll, HR Operations, and external vendors, translating company strategy into effective equity administration practices.
-This role requires a strategic, detail-oriented leader who can operate in ambiguity, make sound decisions with long-term impact, and direct operational execution across multiple stakeholders.
+Eikon Therapeutics is seeking a Senior Manager, Stock Administration and Payroll to lead and scale the company’s equity administration and payroll functions during a period of significant growth and increased regulatory complexity.
+This role will oversee all aspects of stock administration and payroll operations, ensuring accuracy, compliance, operational excellence, and a strong employee experience as the company continues operating as a public company.

 About You

-You are a strategic, battle-tested stock administration leader who thrives in complex, fast-moving environments.
-You bring deep expertise in equity programs and understand the importance of precision, controls, and compliance - particularly as companies scale toward or operate as public entities.
+You are a strategic, battle-tested stock administration and payroll leader who thrives in complex, fast-moving environments.
+You bring deep expertise in equity programs and payroll operations and understand the importance of precision, controls, compliance, and employee experience — particularly as companies scale toward or operate as public entities.
 You are comfortable partnering with senior leaders, reconciling differing stakeholder perspectives, and guiding decisions that have lasting impact on employees and the organization.
-You balance hands-on execution with strategic oversight, and you enjoy building scalable processes, developing teams, and continuously improving how equity programs are administered and communicated.
+You balance hands-on execution with strategic oversight and enjoy building scalable processes, strengthening operational controls, and continuously improving how equity and payroll programs are administered and communicated.

 What You’ll Do

-• Lead the company’s stock administration function, overseeing all aspects of equity plan administration, including grants, vesting, exercises, releases, cancellations, and terminations.
+• Oversee the company's stock administration function, including administration of stock options, RSUs, ESPPs, and all equity lifecycle activities such as grants, vesting, exercises, releases, cancellations, and terminations

-• Partner closely with the rest of Finance to ensure accurate data inputs, compliance with internal controls, and proper accounting treatment.
+• Partner closely with Finance, HR Operations, Legal, and external vendors to ensure accurate data inputs, reconciliations, reporting, accounting treatment, and compliance with internal controls, SOX requirements, SEC regulations, tax laws, and company policies

-• Partner with senior leadership to support equity strategy execution, including new grants, refresh programs, and equity-related initiatives.
+• Partner with senior leadership to support compensation and equity strategy execution, including refresh grants, employee programs, and operational scaling initiatives

-• Oversee relationships with external stock administration vendors, transfer agents, and advisors, ensuring strong service delivery and data integrity.
+• Oversee relationships with payroll providers, stock administration vendors, transfer agents, and external advisors to ensure strong service delivery, compliance, and data integrity

 Qualifications

-• Bachelor’s degree with 8+ years of experience, or a Master’s degree with 6+ years of experience in Finance or HR with 6+ years of experience in stock administration, equity compensation, finance, legal operations, or a related discipline.
+• Bachelor's degree with 12+ years of experience, or a post-graduate degree in Finance, HR, or a related discipline with 10+ years of experience in stock administration, payroll, finance, HR operations, compensation, or related functions

-• Extensive experience administering equity compensation programs in a high-growth public company environment.
+• Extensive experience administering equity compensation programs in a high-growth public company environment, with strong knowledge of equity vehicles, stock-based compensation accounting, tax implications, and regulatory requirements including SEC and SOX compliance

-• Proven experience working on complex, ambiguous issues and translating business strategy into operational plans.
+• Proven ability to navigate complex, ambiguous issues and translate business strategy into scalable operational processes and solutions

-• Experience partnering with senior leaders and navigating competing priorities to drive business outcomes.
+• Experience partnering with senior leadership and managing competing priorities across cross-functional stakeholders to drive business outcomes

-• Strong communication and influencing skills, with the ability to engage effectively with executives and cross-functional stakeholders.
+• Strong communication, analytical, and influencing skills, with the ability to engage effectively with executives, employees, auditors, vendors, and cross-functional partners

-• Familiarity with HRIS and equity management platforms such as Dayforce, Workday, Fidelity, and E*TRADE (Equity Edge Online).
+• Experience with equity and HR/payroll platforms such as E*TRADE (Equity Edge Online) and SAP SuccessFactors preferred

 The expected salary range for this role is $145,000 to $158,650 depending on skills, competency, and the market demand for your expertise.